moinulse/tx_controller_v2/readme.md

 - `ETH_TESTNET`: Set to 'true' to use Ethereum testnet, 'false' for mainnet
 - `BSC_TESTNET`: Set to 'true' to use BSC testnet, 'false' for mainnet
 - `SOLANA_TESTNET`: Set to 'true' to use Solana testnet, 'false' for mainnet
+- `TRON_TESTNET`: Set to 'true' to use Tron testnet, 'false' for mainnet
 - `INFURA_API_KEY`: Your Infura API key for Ethereum
 - `ALCHEMY_API_KEY`: Your Alchemy API key for Ethereum
 - `GETBLOCK_API_KEY`: Your GetBlock API key for Ethereum